-The bimonthly SST anomaly maps shown in Fig. 12 exhibit the warming of the equatorial central and eastern Pacific during the austral spring September-October and summer November-December and January-February for the 1997-98 and 2004-05 drought years.
-The warming of the tropical North Atlantic was stronger in 1998 and 2005, while the large warming (> 4 °C) in the eastern Pacific during El Niño 1998 was not observed in 2005.
+2005.
 In 1963 (Fig. 12b) there was warming in the tropical Pacific from November 1963 to February 1964, which is lower than that during 1998 or 2005.
-In 2005 the warming in the tropical Atlantic was centered along 10-20 °N (favoring greater hurricane activity) while in 1998 the warming was around 10 °N-10 °S. Decadal time scale variability in the SSTs of tropical Atlantic have been identified in previous studies (Nobre and Shukla 1996, Zhang et al 1997, Wagner 1996) as embedded in a warming trend in tropical oceans, especially in the tropical Pacific and North Atlantic Oceans.
-Therefore, it is possible that a small SST anomaly in the late 1990's would have more impact than a similar anomaly in the 1960's, because the mean SST average in the 1990's is almost 0.5 °C warmer than the mean SST average from the 1960's.
+In 2005 the warming in the tropical Atlantic was centered along 10-20°N (favoring greater hurricane activity) while in 1998 the warming was around 10°N-10°S. Decadal time-scale variability in the SSTs of the tropical Atlantic have been identified in previous studies (Nobre and Shukla 1996; Zhang et al. 1997; Wagner 1996) as embedded in a warming trend in tropical oceans, especially in the tropical Pacific and North Atlantic Oceans.
+Therefore, it is possible that a small SST anomaly in the late 1990s would have more impact than a similar anomaly in the 1960s, because the mean SST average in the 1990s is almost 0.5°C warmer than the mean SST average from the 1960s.

-Finally, to analyze the differences between droughts associated with extreme El Niño events and droughts in non-El Niño years in Amazonia discussed in Section 5.3, we use the levels of the Rio Negro in Manaus as a proxy variables.
-Fig. 13 shows the seasonal cycle of water levels during various drought years.
-The river levels in 1963-64 year showed negative anomalies all-year long, while the other drought periods exhibited anomalies during specific seasons.
-In 1925-26 the water levels started to drop from the beginning of the austral summer and intensified throughout 1926, reaching negative anomalies up to 6-8 m during the May-July peak water level season.
+Finally, to analyze the differences between droughts associated with extreme El Niño events and droughts in non-El Niño years in Amazonia discussed in section 5c, we use the levels of the Rio Negro in Manaus as a proxy variables.
+Figure 13 shows the seasonal cycle of water levels during various drought years.
+The river levels in 1963-64 showed negative anomalies all year long, while the other drought periods exhibited anomalies during specific seasons.
+In 1925-26 the water levels started to drop from the beginning of the austral summer and intensified throughout 1926, reaching negative anomalies up to 6-8 m during the May-July peak water-level season.
 During 1983, river levels dropped during the peak season by about 2 m, while in 1998 the levels dropped by about 4 m during spring and summer.
-In 2004-2005, the levels were above normal before May 2005, and then started to drop suddenly since June 2005, reaching 7-8 m below normal by August 2005.
+In 2004-05, the levels were above normal before May 2005, and then started to drop suddenly since June 2005, reaching 7-8 m below normal by August 2005.

-6. Discussions and conclusions
+6. Discussion and conclusions

-The 2005 drought in the southwestern Amazon, possibly one of the most severe in at least 100 years, resulted from an extended dry season.
+The 2005 drought in the southwestern Amazon, possibly one of the most severe in at least 100 yr, resulted from an extended dry season.
 Furthermore, the dry season in 2005 was more extreme than normal with drier and warmer conditions especially in southern and southwestern Amazonia.
 The effects of the drought were detected mainly in the levels of rivers whose drainage extend into southwestern Amazonia.

-Some differences exist in the depiction of this drought in Amazonia due to the use of different rainfall station data sets and compared to gridded analysis sources, as well as the consideration of the baseline to define the anomalies.
-While almost all data sets have shown, drastic rainfall reductions in Amazonia during 2005, rainfall derived from the NCEP reanalysis exhibited positive anomalies of the order of up to +1.0 mm/day.
-A novel rainfall data set being implemented at CPTEC/INPE has depicted quite well the regional patterns of rainfall anomalies during 2005, consistent with the maps produced by the individual Amazon countries, demonstrating the potential of this new data set for climate studies.
+Some differences exist in the depiction of this drought in Amazonia due to the use of different rainfall station datasets and compared to gridded analysis sources, as well as the consideration of the baseline to define the anomalies.
+While almost all datasets have shown drastic rainfall reductions in Amazonia during 2005, rainfall derived from the NCEP reanalysis exhibited positive anomalies of the order of up to +1.0 mm day-1.
+A novel rainfall dataset being implemented at CPTEC/INPE has depicted quite well the regional patterns of rainfall anomalies during 2005, consistent with the maps produced by the individual Amazon countries, demonstrating the potential of this new dataset for climate studies.

 In northern-central Amazonia the sudden drop of the Rio Negro levels in Manaus since July 2005 was not due to reduced rainfall in northwestern Amazonia, but to the effect of the low Amazon River upstream of its confluence with the Rio Negro due to reduced rainfall on those portions of the basin.
-In 2004-2005 the levels started to drop suddenly since June 2005, reaching 7-8 m below normal by August 2005, in sharp contrast to the levels before May, 1-2 m above-normal.
+In 2004-05 the levels started to drop suddenly since June 2005, reaching 7-8 m below normal by August 2005, in sharp contrast to the levels before May, 1-2 m above normal.